This year, House Party turns 30.

 House Party is sure to be a film that will remain relevant until the end of time.
 In fact, the movie was so great that they had to do it 3 more times!

-Catch the encore premiere of House Party this Saturday at 5pm ET only on aspireTV
+Catch the premiere of House Party Friday night at 8 pm ET only on aspireTV

-And if that’s not enough, we got you with House Party 2 AND House Party 3 following the premiere!
+And if that’s not enough, we got you with a marathon of House Party, House Party 2 AND House Party 3 this Saturday starting at 5 pm ET.